1. Introduction

 4. Sub-categories level.

-4.2.2.
+4.3.2.
 Asset Management

 Primary asset

-Click on a primary asset of the library, usually categorized in FundamentalsPrimary Assets.
+Click on a primary asset of the Library, usually categorized in FundamentalsPrimary Assets.

 2. Add an existing asset in the structure, creating a composed asset.
 There is no limit to the asset tree.

-4. Ability to detach asset from analysis.
+3. Ability to detach assets from analysis.

-5. Table of operational risks possibly associated with the asset.
+4. Table of operational risks possibly associated with the asset.

-Detach an asset from the analysis will remove all its evaluation.
+Detaching an asset from the analysis will remove all its evaluation.

 A primary asset cannot possess information security risks.
 The modification of the operational risk table is based on the knowledge base.